 Palau de la Música Catalana

-The Palau de la Música Catalana is on this list, not because of the music that is played there, but because it’s an incredible building!
+The Palau de la Música Catalana (Palace of Catalan Music) is on this list, not because of the music that is played there, but because it’s an incredible building!

 Barcelona is a city full of amazing buildings and the Palau de la Música Catalana is up there with the best of them.
 It was designed by Lluís Domènech i Montaner in the style of modernism, made famous by Gaudí.

 It’s hard to put the building into words but it needs to be seen to be believed.
-The exterior is elaborate while the inside might be even more so.
+The exterior is elaborate while the inside might be even more so with its stained glass windows.

 My advice is to book a guided tour.
 This way you will get to experience the building in all its glory and learn more about its history and how it came to be the way it is today!